 Amazon tested the pop up shop model in London last fall and was clearly pleased with the findings.
-According to a press release from the massive online retailer, a partnership with Enterprise Nation has formed and the pair intends to launch ten pop up shops across the UK.
+According to a from the massive online retailer, a partnership with Enterprise Nation has formed and the pair intends to launch ten pop up shops across the UK.
 Aptly named “Clicks and Mortar,” the retail spaces will give more than 100 small businesses a space on high street in a campaign set to last one year.

 “UK shoppers like to shop both online and in high street stores, and our intention is to help small businesses succeed by combining the best elements of online and high street retail,” explained Enterprise Nation founder Emma Jones MBE.
 “This new concept will provide small businesses with the space, technology and support to experience physical retail for the first time, while enabling customers to discover new brands on their local high streets.”

 The Pop Up Shops Will Host a Variety of Retailers